morse-simulator/morse/doc/morse/user/installation.rst

-If you plan to use the simulator with raw sockets or text files as interface (for instance, to integrate MORSE with MatLab or other specific applications), you don't need anything else.
+If you plan to use the simulator with raw sockets or text files as interface (for instance, to integrate MORSE with MatLab or other specific applications), you don't need anything else, and you can jump to MORSE's :doc:`Quickstart<../quickstart>`.
 Otherwise, you need to install the software for the desired middlewares:

 .. toctree::
     :glob: